giantswarm/docs/sources/index.md

-description: Main page of Giant Swarm's documentation
+description: Main page of Giant Swarm's documentation.
+From here you can navigate to all documentations, incl.
+Installation, Guides, and Reference.

 # Welcome to Giant Swarms documentation